Browns Canyon

 Treasurer

-Linda grew up in Denver but always had the mountains in her blood.
-As a young girl, she would often ask her parents to move to the mountains and get a horse.
-For college, she moved to the Glenwood Springs area, and it was at Colorado Mountain College that an interest in photography was sparked.
-She would spend her time photographing, hiking, camping and skiing on our public lands, as they are refuge for Linda and dear to her heart.
-During her younger years she also became environmentally conscious of the need to take care of our land, water and air and has since been committed to that.
-After graduating from college, Linda married and had 3 children.
-After briefly relocating out of state, she returned to Colorado and settled in Salida in the late 1990s.
+Linda’s formative years at Colorado Mountain College sparked an interest in photography that led her to hiking, camping, skiing, and photographing our public lands.
+Linda settled in Salida in the late 1990s.
 A good friend took Linda horseback riding in Browns Canyon shortly after moving to the area, and she was enthralled with its beauty and wildness.
-Linda has volunteered with Salida Sertoma Club, Upper Arkansas Service Club, KHEN public radio station and her church.
-She currently serves on two nonprofit boards of directors, inclding Friends of Browns Canyon.
-Linda feels honored to be on the forefront of protecting such a unique area as Browns Canyon National Monument for current and future generations to enjoy.
+Linda has volunteered with Salida Sertoma Club, Upper Arkansas Service Club, KHEN public radio station, and her church.
+She currently serves on two nonprofit boards including Friends of Browns Canyon.
+Linda feels honored to be on the forefront of protecting the uniqueness of Browns Canyon National Monument for current and future generations to enjoy.

 Luke Urbine